open-voice-interoperability/docs-archived/technical-committee-meeting-notes.md

+# 2020-05-29 Notes of the Technical Committee Meeting

+Attendees: D. Cundiff (Chair), J. Larson, N. Myers, M. Brinas-Dobrowski, M.Frazzini, J.Iwasz, M. Buck, M. Saul, P. Bentsen, S. Baul, W. Angerer, M. Lens-Fitzgerald, J. Maas, L. Lin, K. Dank, J. Stine, B. Czechowicz, V.Tai, J. Eisenzopf, A. Weidauer

+The meeting was brought to order at 8:30 CDT (US).
+### Antitrust statement - Jon Stine
+### Introduction - Ways of Working document on Git - Jon Stine
+J.Stine covered the Ways of Working document content (document itself is in Git).
+We can work towards building this out to include adding in our git PR processes, etc.
+ACTION:  Please review Ways of Working document in git and provide comments.  [link to document](https://github.com/open-voice-network/docs/blob/master/way_of_working.md)
+OVN Docs git repo is now open so all should be able to access.
+ ### Follow-up from 2020-05-14 meeting - outstanding issues - Kristi Dank
+* Need to formalize the process for issue management, prioritization and discussion – defined process as part of 5/29 session.
+Will be added to ways of working doc.
+* Before the next technical committee meeting, participants to review the Technical  Master Plan document, create PRs, add comments and be prepared to ratify.
+Will be discussed in 5/29 meeting
+* Meeting Feedback – participants to send comments in technical committee slack channel or send to D. Cundiff directly.
+Ongoing
+Discussed that all should be opening issues and we can use the git issue list and review material items in the tech comm meetings.
+We can leverage the projects feature of Git to aid with this management process.
+ACTION:  D. Cundiff will add a few instructive notes to the ways of working doc.
+ACTION:  Create this project view in git.
+### Follow-up if everyone got the chance to review the Masterplan – M. Brinas-Dobrowski
+Some changes were put into the Master Plan.
+We do want to label a release of this document.
+Discussion was supportive of a beta release.
+D. Cundiff will post the release in slack.
+We can add processes related to this to the Ways of Working document.
+DECISION:  Confirm Master Plan as 0.1 Beta release.
+### Review 1.0 proposed list of Tech Comm development projects – Jim
+Following the Developer Community call, M. Lens-Fitzgerald and J. Larsen drafted a list of potential "activities" for Tech Comm consideration.
+The full list is still being developed.
+Suggest we use the term Activity vs Project to avoid confusion.
+Discussion was supportive of using the term Activity.
+VOCABULARY DECISION: These will be termed "activities"
+ACTION:  J. Stine to add this to "Ways of Working."
+List of suggested activities:
+1 Destination Registry
+  1.1 Name Approaches for Voice Registry - Need to determine the best approach for developing a voice registry
+Discussion: This will be similar but not identical to DNS.
+D. Cundiff shared a few examples like operating aspects.
+Also do not be too confined to DNS and be sure to be forward looking.
+Registry aspects of VRS will need to be assessed too –may need separate firms to manage the voice registry.
+Collaborate with firms like Google & Amazon (users of VRS).
+Expand the scope of this item to include a baseline of first level requirements vs Analysis.
+2 Voice Commerce Core Processes
+  2.1 Pay by voice -  Accelerating people’s purchasing process through voice payment, voice print and biometrics
+Discussion:  Not a standard but a reference implementation and guidelines that firms can follow to provide the user with a more common experience.
+The soon to be stood-up voice designer community can help with this.
+Should this type of experience work come after foundational standards – this work may provide insights into how the lower level standards need to work.
+This work may also be applicable for other UI applications.
+Would be good to solicit involvement from bill-pay firms (ex.
+Capital-One)

+3 Identification and Authentication

+Discussion:  Biometrics included here?

+4 Data Privacy
+  4.1 Name Evaluate OVAL (Open Virtual Assistant Lab, Stanford University) Approach to Privacy – Need to specify a data privacy policy and enforcement mechanism

+Discussion:  Discussion supportive and promotes reuse.
+Will need to be in line with GDPR and CCPA.
+Perhaps combined with Identification and Authentication.
+Need to assess liability and regulatory impacts.

+5 Interoperability
+Discussion:  Should we add to interoperability a set of interfaces to interop between applications.

+  5.1 Vendor Independent language for writing speech applications

+Discussion:   This isn’t necessarily a new programming language but rather a vendor independent API specification.
+Like Jovo –a framework.
+Could be an open source toolkit.
+Voice assistant, IVRs or on-device apps.
+Will need to get Amazon and Google on board here (VII).
+Will need to put boundaries on the focus of this like channel, NLP, etc.  This may not be an essential building block item.

+### Meeting feedback
+*  Didn’t get through all agenda items
+*  Need someone to monitor chat and share out
+*  Good discussion today –got into some requirement and maybe use this meeting to do higher level inputs
+* Perhaps a stacked or forced ranked process may be helpful to prioritize efforts
+* organic nature feels ok now
+* Helpful to have a location for sharing existing knowledge/articles/links.
+Action:  Dan will create an approach

 # 2020-05-15 Notes of the Technical Committee Meeting
 Attendees: D. Cundiff (Chair);  J. Larson, N. Myers, M. Brinas-Dobrowski, J. Crabb, J-C. Junker, M. Frazzini, J. Iwasz, M. Buck, M. Saul, N. Latwis, M. Lewis, P. Bentsen, S. Baul, W. Angerer, M. Lens-Fitzgerald, J. Maas, A. Lee, N. Sharif, L. Lin, S. Nicholas (Linux Foundation), K. Dank, J. Stine.